Jonathan Sampson, PT

 MORAG Sampson, PT

-Outside of work, I am very involved with volunteering for the Mount Bachelor Kennel Club, training and showing dogs in competition obedience and assisting in various canine events, including an AKC dog show and annual canine eye clinic.
+Outside of work, I am very involved with volunteering for the Mount Bachelor Kennel Club, training and showing dogs in competition obedience and assisting in various canine events, including 2 AKC dog shows and annual canine eye clinic.
 When not training dogs, Jonathan and I enjoy hiking, cross-country skiing or just enjoying a peaceful, sunny moment in our yard, looking at the mountains.

 Graduate Degree: Bath School of Physiotherapy.
 Bath, England